Why Your Baby Needs Yogurt in Their Diet (and What to Give Them!)

 As your baby gets older, you can continue to advance their palates by introducing different yogurt flavors.
 Stonyfield has blueberry & apple, banana & strawberry, peach & pear, and vanilla!
 These are great ways to introduce new foods into your baby’s diet.
 Also, anytime you are introducing new foods, if you see any allergy symptoms like rash, diarrhea, or bloating, consult your pediatric health professional.

 Stonyfield YoBaby yogurt is the brand I recommend.
 And I’m not the only one.
 They’re #1 Pediatrician recommended!* Stonyfield Organic YoBaby yogurts are nourishing in nutrients like protein, vitamin D, potassium, and calcium.
 They’re certified organic, and they have a creamy texture and yummy taste.
-Their organic yogurt means they are made without harmful pesticides, antibiotics, artificial growth hormones, or genetically modified organisms (GMOs).
+Their organic yogurt means they are made without the use of harmful pesticides, antibiotics, artificial growth hormones, or genetically modified organisms (GMOs).
 Parents can feel good and confident about giving Stonyfield YoBaby yogurt to their babies.

 How do I introduce yogurt to my baby?